jpowellsdak/wrangle-and-analyze-data/README.md

 ## Installation

-copy the files to a directory
+Download the files to a directory

 ## Usage
 Run the wrangle_act.ipynb from within jupyter.